UniversityOfPlymouth-Electronics/Embedded-Systems/getting_started/software-tools.md

 Run the installer and you will probably find it is mostly self-explanatory.
 You can choose default options.
 Since version `1.0`, many of the additional tools needed for this software come included.

 ### Connecting your Target Board
-The software that allows your PC to recognise your target board comes with Mbed Studio.
+The software that allows your PC to recognize your target board comes with Mbed Studio.
 The most important of these is the ST Link Driver.

 To test this, you should now connect your Nucleo Board to your host PC using the supplied USB cable

 <img src="../img/nucleo/connect_usb.jpg" width="300px">

-For the Mac and Linux, there is nothing to do.
+For the Mac and Linux, there is nothing else to do at this stage.
 For Microsoft Windows, you can run Device Manager and check to see if the drivers are correctly installed:

 <img src="../img/DeviceManager.png" width="300px">

-If there are exclaimation marks next to any of the ST devices, please refer to the [section on troubleshooting](troubleshooting.md).
+If there are exclamation marks next to any of the ST devices, please refer to the [section on troubleshooting](troubleshooting.md).

 <img src="../img/icons/vscode.png" width="80px" align="right" >

 ## Visual Studio Code
-This is a really useful piece of software.
+This is a really useful piece of software used for editing software and configuration files.
 It can be obtained using the following address:

 https://code.visualstudio.com/

 This is one of the preferred methods for editing text files and programming source files outside of Mbed Studio.
-It can even be used as a complete developer environment (with the right plugins).
+It can even be used as a complete development environment (with the right plugins).

 <img src="../img/icons/github.png" width="80px" align="right" >